Closing the Swiss talent gap

 Final thoughts

-A comprehensive approach that embraces all solutions is essential, as it allows for holistically tackling the issue.
-Rather than focusing solely on sourcing talent when needed, this approach calls for reevaluating and recalibrating the fabric of our social ecosystem.
-By envisioning strategies that extend beyond the immediate, we catalyse a shift in focus – from finding and attracting candidates to strategically cultivating the skills required.
+A comprehensive approach is essential for tackling this issue holistically.
+This involves not just sourcing talent when needed, but reevaluating and recalibrating the social ecosystem.
+By envisioning long-term strategies, we can shift the focus from merely finding and attracting candidates to strategically cultivating the required skills.

 Related Post